vele616/monorepo/packages/jobboard/website/content/jobs/strategic-sourcing-manager-hopin-HPqky.md

 url: "https://boards.greenhouse.io/hopin/jobs/4371637003?t=02952e2a3us"
 applyUrl: "https://boards.greenhouse.io/hopin/jobs/4371637003?t=02952e2a3us#app"
 timestamp: 1614729600000
-hashtags: "#management,#css,#windows,#analytics,#marketing,#analysis,#office,#finance,#optimization"
+hashtags: "#management,#analytics,#analysis,#css,#windows,#marketing,#office,#finance,#optimization"
 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "Interested in new opportunities and have on, high visibility role that will require extensive and broad sourcing experience across all categories with a strong emphasis on cloud/SaaS and professional services/contingent workforce categories?
-Hopin has a job opening for a strategic sourcing manager."
+summary: "Interested in new opportunities and have solid understanding of how contracts are structured, written and negotiated?
+Hopin has a job opening for a Strategic Sourcing Manager."
 summaryBackup: "Love #management, #css, #windows?
 Check out this job post!"
-featured: 20
+featured: 7
 ---

 ## At Hopin, we’re reimagining virtual events.